shaiksonia1/shaiksonia1/README.md

-# 💫 About Me:
+<h1 align= "center"> HEY THERE!👋</h1>
-👋 Hi, I’m Sonia<br>👀 📚 I'm a beginner programmer with a passion for learning and exploring new technologies.<br> I'm currently focused on learning [ Data Science/Data Structures and Algorithms], and I'm excited to share my journey <br>and progress with others.I'm always looking for new challenges and opportunities <br>to improve my skills and expand my understanding of programming.
+👋 Hi, I’m Sonia<br>
+📚 I'm a beginner programmer with a passion for learning and exploring new technologies.<br> I'm currently focused on learning [ Data Science/Data Structures and Algorithms],and I'm excited to share my journey and progress with others.
+I'm always looking for new challenges and opportunities to improve my skills and expand my understanding of programming.

 ## 🌐 Socials: